Zhu Yi (figure skater)

 Zhu Yi (朱易 (Zhū Yì); born Beverly Zhu on September 19, 2002) is a figure skater who competes in women's singles.
+She is the 2026 Chinese national bronze medalist and the 2025 Asian Open silver medalist.
+She represented China at the 2022 Winter Olympics.

-Born in the United States, she competed for the U.S. and won the 2018 U.S. national novice title before representing China internationally.
+She initially competed for the United States and won the 2018 U.S. national novice title before representing China internationally.
 She has also competed in the final segment at four ISU Championships.

 Personal life

-Zhu was born on September 19, 2002, in Westwood, Los Angeles, California, United States.
+Zhu was born on September 19, 2002, in the Westwood neighbourhood of Los Angeles.
 Her parents, Cui Jie and Zhu Songchun, immigrated to the United States from China.
 Her father was a computer expert and professor at the University of California, Los Angeles, before moving to Peking University.

 Zhu reportedly renounced her U.S. citizenship in 2018 after deciding to compete for China.
 She also changed her name from Beverly Zhu to Zhu Yi.
 Zhu is one of a number of foreign-born athletes who chose to become naturalized Chinese citizens or who gained permanent residency status in China to compete at the 2022 Winter Olympics.

-She currently resides in Beijing and is a student at the Peking University.
-Since 2023, Zhu has been in a relationship with Olympic champion snowboarder, Su Yiming, who she met during the 2022 Winter Olympics.
+She currently resides in Beijing and is a student at Peking University.
+Since 2023, Zhu has been in a relationship with Olympic champion snowboarder Su Yiming, whom she met during the 2022 Winter Olympics.

-Her figure skating idol is Amber Glenn.
+Zhu's figure skating idol is American skater Amber Glenn.
 In addition to figure skating, she also enjoys playing the piano and drawing.